Georgia mom finds out son is dead when she pulls up to car wreck

 A Georgia mother found out her son died in a car crash after she pulled up to the scene of the wreck unaware of what had unfolded.

-Nicole Bahret of Cumming said she was on her way home July 18 when she saw her son’s car had been involved in an accident.
+Nicole Bahret of Cumming said she was on her way home in mid-July when she saw her son’s car had been involved in an accident.

 “I knew when I saw his car,” Bahret told WSB-TV.
 “So, I actually pulled up to the scene.
 That’s how I found out.”

-Note: CORRECTION: An earlier version of this article stated that police said Robertson caused the crash.
-In fact, the sheriff's department tells Fox News that D'Allen caused the crash.